V-Mitch/track_ssm/README.md

 -   Make a prediction for the 100m final that took place at the Paris Olympics 2024 on August 4th using only data from before that day.

+Models 1 to 3 are focused on understanding and implementation.
+From Model 4 onward, more emphasis will be placed on assumptions and exploratory data analysis.

 I use several resources for running the project denoted in [the references section](#References)

 ![Fabrizio Bensch/Reuters](https://github.com/V-Mitch/track_ssm/blob/master/assets/start_100m.jpg)